muskanyadav28/Crop_Recommendation_System/README.md

 # Crop Recommendation System

-An intelligent crop recommendation system that uses Machine Learning to suggest the most suitable crops based on soil nutrients and environmental conditions.
+An intelligent crop recommendation system that uses Machine Learning to suggest the most suitable crops based on soil nutrients and environmental conditions.By which farmers can save themselves from facing a huge loss due to less crop yield.

 ## Features